lokapodo/wikipedia-locations/README.md

 - Validation of entered lat and lon could be improved to avoid redirects to the Wikipedia app with invalid coordinates.
 - The network service is simplified according to the assignment's needs.
 - Error handling could be improved by creating custom errors and providing user-friendly messages for different errors.
+- All commits were pushed to the main branch, without creating separate branches.